itenium-be/Talk-DesignPatterns/CheatSheet.md

 Convert the interface of a class into another interface clients expect.
 Adapter lets classes work together that couldn't otherwise because of incompatible interfaces.

+## Bridge (Structural)

+Decouple an abstraction from its implementation so that the two can vary independently.